Follow Us on WhatsApp

 3. Use of tampons and menstrual cups can lead to vaginal farting

 The use of feminine hygiene products like tampons and menstrual cups which are inserted inside the vagina, can also allow air to get trapped inside.
-The air is then released when the product is removed or while exercising or stretching.
+The air is then released when the product is removed or while exercising or stretching in the form of a vagina fart.
+Read here to know how you can deal with period farts.

 4. Gynaecological procedures

-Physical examinations and procedures during the vaginal examination can also allow air to enter inside the vagina where it can get trapped and subsequently released as a queef.
+Physical examinations and procedures during the vaginal examination can also allow air to enter inside the vagina where it can get trapped and subsequently released as vaginal farts.

 5. Exercises and stretching

 Any exercises that stretch out the pelvic area often opens and relaxes your vagina, allowing the air to enter.
-Hence, you might hear some vaginal farts while you exercise.
+Hence, you might hear some vagina farts during exercise.

 6. Labour and childbirth